fabiandev/homebridge-bosch-room-climate-control/README.md

 **Temperature**

-- Current temperature: Measured temperature changes are reflected in realtime through events from the BSHC
+- **Current temperature:** Measured temperature changes are reflected in realtime through events from the BSHC
-- Target temperatur: Changes from outside (e.g., through the Bosch Smart Home app) are also reflected immediately
+- **Target temperatur:** Changes from outside (e.g., through the Bosch Smart Home app) are also reflected immediately

+**Add/remove new rooms**

+This plugin currently does not implement automatic handling of devices that are added or removed to the BSHC.
+Restarting Homebridge does the trick:

+- **Add:** Please restart the homebridge plugin, new rooms with room climate control will be initialized automatically, while existing configuration will not be changed
+- **Remove:** Remove the device from HomeKit and restart the plugin to make sure its reference is removed from the bridge

 ## Credits

 - [bosch-smart-home-bridge](https://github.com/holomekc/bosch-smart-home-bridge) (API client)
 - [Bosch Smart Home Controller Local API](https://github.com/BoschSmartHome/bosch-shc-api-docs) (API documentation)

+## Todo

+- Persist the initially generated certificate and private key to be able to re-use it on plugin restart
+- Handle devices that are added or removed to the BSHC automatically

 ## Contributing